alpha099/SpaceDodge/README.md

 Run the project by...

 ## 🗺️ Where are we going
 - Adding some good functionaltites
-- How a basic game turned into something really good and got launched 🚀 Our current roadmap for the project is:
+- How a basic game turned into something really good and got launched 🚀

+## Our current roadmap for the project is:

 - Our focus is on Improving the existing logic
-- Make this game really Fun to play game
+- Make this game really Fun to play

 ## 🖥️ What technologies are we using